scheric1/laravel-env-config/readme.md

 `php artisan migrate`

 Note: If you've already populated your database in a test environment and want to maintain that same data, you can simply do a dump of the database and import it from cyberpanel using phpmyadmin instead of installing with a clean database.
 This is entirely dependent on your project needs.

+### Future Pushes

+Your project has not been properly deployed.
+If you need to push more changes in the future, just rerun `git push production main` from your local environment.